SSWConsulting/SSW.Rules.Content/rules/chewing-the-fat/rule.md

 guid: 1b4cea4e-f968-4b75-8d1d-44c3aa781fd5
 ---
 No matter how well adapted your business and processes are, there's always room to improve and learn.
+Getting feedback from others, outside the [critical distance](/importance-critical-distance), helps to fine-tune ideas, even if you may think your processes are ideal.

 Once you've built a fantastic team of experts, it's important to actively listen to their opinions and ideas to continue building a great place to work and deliver more value to your customers.

 <!--endintro-->